'I can do all things with the help of God who strengthens me.' Philippians (4:13)

 Implementation of Curriculum at Ks3 and Ks4

-In Key Stage 3, the History Curriculum is created to give students a balance of social, political, military and … history.
+In Key Stage 3, our diverse History Curriculum is created to give students a balance of social, political, and military history.
 The students are introduced to the importance of History in understanding our world, our locality and ourselves.

-In Year 7, students will study the main features of Britain in the Anglo-Saxon, Medieval period and the Early Modern Period.
+In Year 7, students will study the main features of Britain in the Anglo-Saxon, Norman, and Medieval periods.
 Students will explore the changes and continuity between the Anglo-Saxon and Norman period.
-Students will then explore the power of the King, Church and how society worked during the Later Medieval Period.
-We study the role of the Monarch and Church during the Early Modern period.
+Students will then explore the power of the King, Church and how society worked during the Later Medieval Period in Britain, before extending the study of medieval rulers onto the international stage.
+Students go on to learn about the changing constructs of power during the Early Modern period and then end the year by investigating the impact of the Industrial Revolution.

-In Year 8, students will investigate the role that Britain played in the slave trade.
-We will also explore how slavery developed in America and the ending of slavery in Britain and America.
-Students will then decide whether the British Empire was a force for good or bad.
-Students will explore actions in India, China, Ireland and Australia; whilst being aware of the vast array of countries and the impact of the Empire.
-This topic naturally helps students in our study of the Industrial Revolution, where students evaluate the living conditions in major cities such as London, Liverpool and Portsmouth.
-Students will specifically investigate how the Industrial Revolution changed Portsmouth.
-We will learn about how women gained the vote in 1918 and explore the impact of the Suffragettes, Suffragists and women during World War I. Our penultimate topic in Year 8 is World War I, students will investigate the conditions, type of warfare, tactics, key battles and the home front.
-The final topic of Year 8 is America in the 1920s.
-Students will evaluate the reasons for economic growth and collapse, the impact of prohibition, what the KKK were in the 1920s and the treatment of Communists.
+In Year 8, students will investigate the role that Britain played in the Trade in Enslaved People.
+We will also explore abolition and the Civil Rights Movement in the USA.
+Students will then examine the impact of the British Empire on its colonies.
+Students will explore actions in India, China, Ireland and Australia.
+We will learn about how women gained the vote in 1918 and explore the impact of the Suffragettes, Suffragists and women during World War I. Students will also learn about Portsmouth’s role in the Suffrage movement.
+Our penultimate topic in Year 8 is World War I, students will investigate the conditions, type of warfare, tactics, key battles and the home front.
+The final topic of Year 8 is WWII, which we examine from the perspective of both social and military History.

 Key Stage 4 (Year 10-11)